iamganeshhegde/ganesh-hegde/README.md

 # Hi 🙋‍♂️, I am Ganesh Hegde

 I am an android developer from bangalore, India and currently working at news technology servies - A premier development center of NewsCorp as a Mobile appliation developer.
 I specialise in creating android apps for mobile, Tablets and TV using java and kotlin.
 I have worked on different projects using multiple architectures which helped developers as well as business 🚀 .
+As it is an evergrowing journey with new technologies, I would like to learn as many new things as possible.

 I am passionate about
 * Android app development 📱